z-aslani/native-instruments/README.md

 3. Database:
 Considering our requirements we might need different kinds of DBs (SQL, noSQL) As an example, I've prepared the cluster of MongoDB.
-(Master, slave and even we can configure an arbiter node as well)
+(Master, slave and even we can configure an arbiter node as well) For checking the MongoDB connection, we can use telnet [IP] 27017 or MongoDB client get query.

 4. Backup storage:
 In order to save the backup of DB, K8s manifests and etcd, etc.